plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 For these two reasons, I decided to take refuge in the PlumVillage tradition and...
 I am very happy!

+{% image "article2024/Done-Daffodil family/Sr.Đăng Hạnh_e.jpg" %}

 ***Sr. Dang Hanh*** *(True Radiant Action):* I knew clearly for a long time that the practice was going to be a central part of my life.
 When I was living in New York, I decided that every year I wanted to spend the days around my birthday in Blue Cliff Monastery.
 I had already read Stepping into Freedom, and even Freedom Wherever We Go.
 I was attracted to the idea of becoming a nun, but it was still very much an ideal.

-{% image "article2024/Done-Daffodil family/Sr.Đăng Hạnh_e.jpg" %}

 After one of my birthdays at Blue Cliff, I remember sitting in the big meditation hall.
 I reached a place of deep calm and thought, “This is the moment when I can ask a clear question.”
 I invited Thay to sit with me and I asked, “Dear Thay, I have a happy dilemma.
 No matter what I choose, the practice will be there, as lay or monastic.
 But which one shall I choose?”
 Up until that point I had all these little doubts, e.g. Would I be able to let go of my music, my skirts, and belongings?
 What if I wanted to travel whenever I want?
 Would I be ok looking bald?
 Then there was this booming voice that said, “Darling, you’re focusing on the little doubts and not the great aspiration.”
 Thay was so clear that I immediately started crying.
 Relieved, I answered, “Yes, Thay.”
 Straight away I went to Sister Gioi Nghiem to ask her how to become a nun.

-<p class="pull-quote">Darling, you’re focusing on the little doubts and not the great aspiration.</p>

 In the ordination ceremony, when we were waiting to stand up and walk in procession to the altar, I told myself, “Let go of all doubts and step into freedom!”
 I knew I had wanted this for so long, to the extent that if I died today, I would be happy.
 I did my best.
 Everything else was beyond my control.
 Now there is no more incessant talking in the back of my head saying “Ohh, but…” It is very relieving.